(Disclosure: Some of the links below may be affiliate links)

 Refill your emergency fund

 It may also be an excellent time to rethink your emergency fund.
-If it was not enough during this crisis, maybe you need a larger emergency fund.
+If not enough during this crisis, maybe you need a larger emergency fund.
 There is nothing wrong with that.
 It is better to realize that now and take action than to do nothing and fall into the same issue the next time.

 Revisit your goals